Do Pomeranians Need Clothes? The Surprising Science of Pom Fur

 Summer Protection: The UV Shield

-Pomeranians are actually more prone to sunburn when wearing the wrong clothes or if they suffer from hair loss.
-Lightweight, UV-rated mesh shirts are essential for Poms with light skin or Alopecia X to prevent solar dermatitis and heat stroke.
+Pomeranians are actually more prone to sunburn when wearing the wrong clothes, or when they suffer from coat loss.
+Lightweight, UV-rated mesh shirts are essential for Poms with light skin or Alopecia X to prevent solar dermatitis and heatstroke.
+The key word is UV-rated.
+A random cotton shirt offers almost no UV protection.

 Expert Recommendations: The 2026 "Best Pick" Wardrobe

-Selecting gear for a Pomeranian is difficult because their “floof” makes standard sizing unreliable.
-Based on our 2026 performance testing, these are the top-tier recommendations for the breed.
+Selecting gear for a Pomeranian is uniquely difficult because their “floof” makes standard sizing completely unreliable.
+A Pom may measure as a medium in chest girth but need a small in back length.
+Based on 2026 performance testing across the community, here are the top-tier recommendations for the breed.

 Best Overall Winter Coat: Hurtta Expedition Parka